Dayton Birth Injury Lawyer

 Why do birth injuries happen?

-Although circumstances sometimes lead to unavoidable labor complications or birth defects, there are also cases of medical malpractice inflicting preventable injuries on babies.
+Although circumstances sometimes lead to unavoidable labor complications or birth defects, there are also cases of medical malpractice in Dayton inflicting preventable injuries on babies.
 In medical malpractice cases, a nurse, obstetrician or other staff member has made an unreasonable mistake.

 These mistakes may involve: